Morgan (orca): History

-Morgan's case, however, has some key differences to that of Springer.
+Morgan's case, however, presented some key differences to that of Springer.
 The Northern Resident population of orcas which Springer is a part of have been intensively studied for many decades, with all individuals and the majority of family relations known to researchers.
 Although Morgan has been reliably established to be a member of the Norwegian fish eating population from call analyses, it has proved impossible to establish her family group.
 This has tremendous complications for release with animals as family focused as orcas.